RoseIntroductionAbout the Instruments

 Clavichords

-I have made a number of different clavichord models over four decades.
+I have made a number of different clavichord models over five decades.
 These listed here are among my favorites.
-I am also happy to discuss earlier instruments, both triple- and double-fretted, as well as other models of large, unfretted instruments.
+I am also happy to discuss earlier instruments, both triple- and double-fretted, as well as other larger unfretted models.

 Please click on the images below for enlarged versions.